topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ### 3.3.2 Circuit
 - LED
-    - (+) pin of the LED is connected to 5V on the TOPST VCP-G board.
+    - (+) pin of the LED is connected to 5V on the VCP-G board.
-    - (-) pin of the LED is connected to pin 9 on the TOPST VCP-G board with a 220Ω resistor.
+    - (-) pin of the LED is connected to pin 9 on the VCP-G board with a 220Ω resistor.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/pwmFade%20Circuit%20Schematic.png"></p>
 <p align="center"><strong>Figure 3.3 pwmFade Circuit Schematic</strong></p>